dynguy/alien-influx/README.md

 # alien-influx
-Recreation of Space Invaders is a Japanese shooting video game released in 1978 by Taito.
+Recreation of Space Invaders, a Japanese shooting video game released in 1978 by Taito.
 Referenced Eric Matthes' 2015 Python Crash Course.